Gift Icon

 • Afterwards, every 3 hours or 150 miles a new inspection must be made.

 • Finally, when chancing the duty or driver station, another inspection is needed.
-The new driver will inspect the equipment and document it in his transport log.
+The new driver will inspect and document the equipment in his transport log.

 a large truck covered with a blue tarp

-To finish the transport process, the equipment needs to be safely unloaded from the truck.
-Similar to the other steps, there’re specific strategies and steps transport companies follow to reduce risks:
+The equipment must be safely unloaded from the truck to finish the transport process.
+Similar to the other steps, there are specific strategies and steps carrier companies follow to reduce risks:

-• The truck will be walked through to the unloading area.
+• The truck will be walked to the unloading area.
 After parking the vehicle, the ramp will be prepared for deployment.
-In a methodical fashion, it will be lined up with the trailer’s rear.
-The joints will be matched and no gaps will be left between the ramp and the trailer.
+It will be lined up with the trailer’s rear methodically.
+The joints will be matched, and no gaps will be left between the ramp and the trailer.
 Repositioning the ramp will not be possible when the machinery starts moving.

 Once everything is prepared, one last condition survey will be performed.
-The heavy equipment’s hitches and tires will be checked to make sure they’re functional.
-The staff’s roles will be reviewed, and the positions of equipment operator and spotter will be filled.
+The heavy kit hitches and tires will be checked to make sure they’re functional.
+The staff’s roles will be reviewed, and the positions of gear operator and spotter will be filled.

-Afterwards, the tie points of the chain will be broken down.
+Afterward, the tie points of the chain will be broken down.
 Before releasing them, it’s a good idea to verify their condition as well.
-If the equipment shifted during transport, undoing the chains and straps can be highly dangerous.
+Undoing the chains and straps can be highly dangerous if the tools shift during conveyance.
 In this situation, the unloading plan will have to be adjusted.

-• The equipment will then be released from the chains one by one with the rear corners being first.
-If there is excess chain, it will have to be unraveled.
-Then, the tie downs will be loosened using wrench boomers.
+• The equipment will then be released from the chains one by one, with the rear corners being first.
+If there is an excess chain, it will have to be unraveled.
+Then, the tie-downs will be loosened using wrench boomers.
 The binders and chains will still be pressurized and tight, so this part must be handled carefully.
 If the tension isn’t reduced using a ratchet boomer, there’s a good chance the chain may suddenly snap.

-• The heavy equipment will be driven off the ramp.
-There should be enough distance between the spotter and the heavy equipment.
-It’s likely that the operator will lose visibility, so the spotter must be in a safe position from where he can give directions.
+• The heavy tools will be driven off the ramp.
+There should be enough distance between the spotter and the heavy tools.
+The operator will likely lose visibility, so the spotter must be in a safe position from which he can give directions.

-While the equipment is being unloaded, unnecessary personnel should not be near the site.
-Everyone’s attention must be focused on the task’s completion.
+While the gear is being unloaded, unnecessary personnel should not be near the site.
+Everyone’s attention must be focused on completing the task.

-After the equipment has been unloaded from the truck, a final inspection will be conducted on the tools, anchor points, transport vehicle, and every other equipment involved in the operation.
-After the transport’s conclusion is documented, the job is officially done.
+After the equipment has been unloaded from the truck, a final inspection will be conducted on the tools, anchor points, transport vehicle, and every other supplies involved in the operation.
+After the conveyance conclusion is documented, the job is officially done.

 a substantial truck featuring a crane